influxdata/google-deployment-manager-influxdb-enterprise/README.md

 # google-deployment-manager-influxdb-enterprise

-__Warning: The templates in this repository are not yet complete.__

 This repository contains everything needed to run InfluxDB Enterprise virtual machines in Google Cloud Platform (GCP) via Deployment Manager (DM) templates.
 This includes:

 - [Deployment Manager templates](simple/README.md) that can be used to spin up InfluxDB Enterprise cluster running on GCP VMs.